Welcome to the Department of Pesticide Regulation

 (b) The information must be displayed when the operator of the property receives notice of the completion of an application and before any fieldworkers are allowed to enter the treated field.
 The information must include all applications that have been made to any field on the operator’s property.
 The information must remain displayed until the area no longer meets the definition of a treated field or fieldworkers will no longer be on the operator’s property, whichever occurs earlier.

-(c) The original or copies of documents otherwise required to be maintained by this chapter may be used to meet the requirements of this Section, provided they contain the information required by this Section.
+(e) The original or copies of documents otherwise required to be maintained by this chapter may be used to meet the requirements of this section, provided they contain the information required by this section.

 NOTE: Authority cited: Section 12981, Food and Agricultural Code.